atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lady Charlotte Morden to Mrs. Blomer.

-You press me to write to you, my dear friend, but I have neither health nor Spirits; I am not Satisfied with myself, nor with anybody else. -- ^ Even you, my dear Mrs. Blomer, Seem to have changed your Sentiments about me, and urge me to accept of Sir Charles Conyers.
-You tell me, that you are well acquainted with him, and know him to be a man of the nicesl honour. you may be right -- I have nothing to say to the contrary; and yet I find in myself not the Slightest inclination for him J and I will marry no man, in whole favour I am not very Strongly preposiested indeed. iwas never very desirous of altering my Situation in life. -- The disappointment which I have met with, will probably prevent me from making any alteration in It.
+You press me to write to you, my dear friend, but I have neither health nor Spirits; I am not satisfied with myself, nor with anybody else. -- Even you, my dear Mrs. Blomer, seem to have changed your sentiments about me, and urge me to accept of Sir Charles Conyers.
+You tell me, that you are well acquainted with him, and know him to be a man of the nicest honour.
+You may be right -- I have nothing to say to the contrary; and yet I find in myself not the slightest inclination for him; and I will marry no man, in whole favour I am not very strongly prepossessed indeed.
+I was never very desirous of altering my situation in life. -- The disappointment which I have met with, will probably prevent me from making any alteration in It.
-I agree with you, that Sir Charles is very Solicitous to please me; but if I am not to be pleased, I cannot help it. -- You tellme that I must go more into company, and Strive to conquer my melancholy. -- I may See a thousand people without being made in the least chearfuller by them. -- However, I have consented to oblige Mr. and Mrs. Elliot, and to return to London, though I had much rather continue here, provided Sir Charles would visit me less frequently-- -- and Mrs. Elliot chuse to See him, I cannot, therefore, avoid him, without confining, myfeif to my own apartment.' -- To such a confinement my friends are excedingly averse-- -- shoum have no. dislike to Sir Charles, as a common acqua/i^, tancsw
+I agree with you, that Sir Charles is very solicitous to please me; but if I am not to be pleased, I cannot help it. -- You tell me that I must go more into company, and strive to conquer my melancholy. -- I may see a thousand people without being made in the least chearfuller by them. -- However, I have consented to oblige Mr. and Mrs. Elliot, and to return to London, though I had much rather continue here, provided Sir Charles would visit me less frequently -- and Mrs. Elliot chuse to see him, I cannot, therefore, avoid him, without confining, myself to my own apartment. -- To such a confinement my friends are exceedingly averse. -- I should have no dislike to Sir Charles, as a common acquantance; but his assiduities -- I had almost added his impertinences --

-130 iii o 1 V js.
-I w r
-tance; but his asiiduities -- I had almost added his impertinences -- -- -- -- --
-Kitty is here at present. -- As I cannot have your company, Sire is my most desirable companion. -- -- -- With her, with my books', with my drawings, and now and then a visit from Mr. and Mrs. Elliot, I could be content. -- But it muit not be; they will force rne among people, in Spite of all my wislres to the contrary.
+Kitty is here at present. -- As I cannot have your company, she is my most desirable companion. -- With her, with my books, with my drawings, and now and then a visit from Mr. and Mrs. Elliot, I could be content. -- But it must not be; they will force rne among people, in spite of all my wishes to the contrary.

+---

-LETTER LIII
+## LETTER LII.

-,
-Lord Woburn to Mr. Wilmot,
+Lord Woburn to Mr. Wilmot.

 I HAD just resolved upon writing again to ladjr Charlotte, when a thought flew into my head, which has done the businefs much better.
 Having taken care to inform myself of all her motions Since our difference, I heard that, though She was recovered from her illness, She was in a deep melancholy, which Seemed to be immoveable; -- -- -- --